 Canadian Standard Form of Contract for Architectural Services – Document Six 2018 and Canadian Standard Form of Contract between Architect and Consultant - Document Nine, 2018 editions.

-Following wide acceptance of Document Six 2017, the RAIC Practice Support Committee has updated Document Six to a 2018 Edition and developed the new Document Nine.
-Documents Six and Nine together reflect a balanced approach to the contractual relationship between client and architect and between the architect and consultants. to the two forms of contract provide a reasonable and appropriate distribution of responsibilities and risk.
+The RAIC Practice Support Committee updated Document Six and issued the new Document Nine in 2018.
+Documents Six and Nine together reflect a balanced approach to the contractual relationship between client and architect and between the architect and consultants.
+The two forms of contract provide a reasonable and appropriate distribution of responsibilities and risk.

-The 2018 editions of both Document Six and Document Nine have been updated to address new prompt payment and adjudication legislation coming into effect this fall in Ontario.
+The 2018 editions of both Document Six and Document Nine address prompt payment and adjudication legislation that has come into effect in Ontario.
 Prompt payment legislation is being explored in other provincial jurisdictions and the federal government.

-Document Six has also been updated with 5 new abbreviated schedules for services to be used for projects with a defined or narrowed scope.
+Document Six includes a comprehensive schedule of services, Schedule A, as well as 5 abbreviated schedules for services to be used for projects with a defined or narrowed scope.
 Architects have a choice to use one of six schedules to describe the services and responsible of both the architect and the client.

 Schedule A1 - Predesign Services